-PLS 442 Twentieth Century U.S. Diplomatic History Credit, 3 sem. hrs.
+PLS 442 Twentieth Century U.S. Diplomatic History

 Prerequisite: HIS 212 or instructor's consent.
 May be counted toward a major or minor in Political Science.

 A study of United States' foreign policy in fact and theory, indicating America's constant involvement in world affairs since before the Revolution.
 (This course will satisfy the Political Science requirement for a standard educator license.)
 Cross-listed as HIS 442.